VEGOILS-Palm oil slips on demand outlook, industry meeting eyed

 KUALA LUMPUR, Nov 29 Malaysian palm oil futures slipped on Tuesday on concerns of slower demand, although prospects of erratic weather hurting production limited losses.

-The tightening discount comes as favourable weather in South America raised prospects of a bumper soybean crop and La Nina-driven monsoon rains stirred concerns of weaker yields and a supply squeeze.
+The tightening discount comes as favourable weather in South America raised prospects of bumper soybean crop and La Nina-driven monsoon rains stir concerns of weaker yields and a supply squeeze.

 "There is no real impetus for the market to move higher.
 There are concerns over the demand trend with palm oil drastically reducing its discount to Argentine soyoil," said a trader with a foreign commodities brokerage.

-Benchmark February palm oil futures on the Bursa Malaysia Derivatives Exchange closed 0.2 percent lower at 3,062 ringgit ($958) per tonne.
+By midday, benchmark February palm oil futures on the Bursa Malaysia Derivatives Exchange dropped 0.3 percent to 3,060 ringgit ($960) per tonne.
 Prices fell as low as 3,054, just a whisker away from a two-week low hit on Friday.

-Overall traded volumes stood at 23,135 lots of 25 tonnes each, lower than the usual 25,000 lots as trading was thin after a long weekend holiday.
+Overall traded volumes stood at 8,340 lots of 25 tonnes each, much lower than the usual 12,500 lots as trading was thin after a long weekend holiday.

-Traders are expecting a slow week as industry players attend the Indonesian Palm Oil Conference and Price Outlook 2012 on the island of Bali.
+Traders expect trading to be thin this week as the industry attends the Indonesian Palm Oil Conference and Price Outlook 2012 on the island of Bali.
 Industry analysts, including Dorab Mistry and James Fry, present their views on Friday.

 "The market is waiting to see if these analysts will continue to keep a bullish outlook for the palm oil market," said another trader in Kuala Lumpur.